-The Company is not aware of any relief from taxation available to Shareholders by reason of their holding of the Shares of the Company.
+The Company is not aware of any relief from taxation available to Shareholders by reason of their holding of the Shares.

-SHARE OPTION SCHEME
+2017 SHARE OPTION SCHEME

 The 2017 Share Option Scheme was adopted by the then Shareholders on 5 June 2017.
 The purpose of the 2017 Share Option Scheme is to enable our Group to grant options to selected participants as incentives or reward for their contribution to our Group.
 Under the scheme, the Directors may grant options to subscribe for the Shares to eligible participants, including without limitation employees of the Group, the directors of the Company and its subsidiaries.
 The maximum number of Shares which may be allotted and issued upon exercise of all Share Options to be granted under the 2017 Share Option Scheme and any other share option scheme of the Group must not in aggregate exceed 10% of the Shares in issue on the date of the listing of the Company.
 The 2017 Share Option Scheme will remain in force for a period of 10 years commenced on the date of its adoption.
-The maximum number of Shares issuable to each eligible participant under the 2017 Share Option Scheme within any 12-month period is limited to 1% of the Shares of the Company in issue at any time.
+The maximum number of Shares issuable to each eligible participant under the 2017 Share Option Scheme within any 12-month period is limited to 1% of the Shares in issue at any time.
+The offer of a grant of Share Options may be accepted within 21 days from the date of offer, upon payment of a nominal consideration of HK\$1 in total by the grantee.
+The exercise period of the Share Options granted is determinable by the Directors, and commences after a vesting period of one to three years and ends on a date which is not later than five years from the date of offer of the Share Options or the expiry date of the 2017 Share Option Scheme, if earlier.
+The exercise price of Share Options is determinable by the Directors, but may not be less than the higher of (i) the Stock Exchange closing price of the Company's shares on the date of offer of the Share Options; and (ii) the average Stock Exchange closing price of the Company's shares for the five trading days immediately preceding the date of offer.

-On 14 August 2018, the Company granted an aggregate of 22,946,000 Share Options to eligible Grantees, including certain Directors, senior management and employees of the Group under the 2017 Share Option Scheme.
+On 14 August 2018, the Company granted Share Options to subscribe for up to 22,946,000 Shares to eligible Grantees, including certain Directors, senior management and employees of the Group under the 2017 Share Option Scheme.
 The exercise price is HK\$3.45 per Share Option, which is not lower than the highest of (i) the closing price of HK\$3.34 per Share as stated in the Stock Exchange's daily quotation sheets on the date of grant; (ii) the average closing price of HK\$3.44 per Share as stated in the Stock Exchange's daily quotation sheets for the five (5) trading days immediately preceding the date of grant; and (iii) the nominal value of HK\$0.1 per Share.
 Subject to the terms of the 2017 Share Options Scheme, the Share Options granted to each Grantee are valid for a period of ten years commencing from the date of grant.